ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 Target: `HappyModel_EP_2400_RX_via_WIFI`

-[Wire up your receiver](/quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) to a free uart in your Flight Controller.
+[Wire up your receiver](/quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) to a free UART on your Flight Controller.
 Wire TX on receiver to an RX pad on the FC, and the RX on receiver to a TX pad on the FC in the same UART.
 Wire 5v and Gnd as normal (5v to a 5v pad on FC and Gnd to a Gnd pad on the FC).

 *Note: There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
 A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
 If this is the case, rewire the receiver to a different UART.*